Accreditation Policies

 • Authorizes Trinity Law School and its employees, agents, and contractors to use, copy, modify, publish, display, broadcast, and distribute:

-1. The student’s name, voice, and likeness,
+• the student’s name, voice, and likeness;

-• Waives any right to inspect or approve Trinity Law School’s use of the Materials and also waives any right to royalties or other payment for the use of the Materials;
+• Waives any right to inspect or approve Trinity Law School’s use of the Materials and also waives any right to royalties or other payment for the use of the Materials.

-• Acknowledges that Trinity Law School records Live Sessions and other live Trinity Law School sponsored events;
+• Acknowledges that Trinity Law School records Live Sessions and other live Trinity Law School sponsored events.

 • Releases Trinity Law School, its employees, agents, contractors, and their successors and assigns from any claim or liability, whether known or unknown, resulting from use of the Materials, including but not limited to, claims for violation of publicity rights, privacy rights, defamation, and copyright infringement.